MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 lab:
   title: Explore Azure Storage
   module: Explore Azure Storage for non-relational data
-  description: 'In this lab, you''ll create an Azure Storage account and explore its core services: Blob storage, Data Lake Storage Gen2, Azure Files, and Azure Tables.
+  description: 'In this lab, you''ll create an Azure Storage account and explore its core services: Blob storage, Data Lake Storage Gen2, and Azure Files.
 The lab is written for absolute beginners with no prior Azure experience, so every step is explained in plain language.'
   duration: 30 minutes
   level: 100
   islab: true